 Finally, link the SDK to configure the iOS and Android projects:

 Step 3: Configure projects

-Assuming you have Android Studio installed, open the project with Android Studio.
+Assuming you have latest Android Studio installed, open the project with Android Studio.

 app/src/main/java/com/<project name>/ to complete setup.